quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 bA    -1.00 0.24 -1.38 -0.62   236     1
 sigma  1.52 0.16  1.29  1.77   374     1
 ```
-But how Stan is estimating the paramter?
-It is using MCMC method.
+But how Stan is estimating the parameters?
+It is using the MCMC method.
 It is a sampling algorithm.
 To validate the Markon chains generated during the model fitting - we need to check if the chain is stationary.
-In the following figure we see that the once the parameter values are stable, they are not deviating too much from the mean therefore making our chain stable.
+In the following figure, we see that once the parameter values are stationary, which means samples are not deviating too much from the mean results in a stationary Markov chain.

 ![stanchain](Hard/stan_chain.png)

 ### MCMC HM Implementation in R mcmcR
 But how does the MCMC sampling works?
-Here we will demonestrate how it work by reimplmenting it in R. We will work with a different problem.
-Lets say in sequence of 10 coin tosses we get 4 head.
-What is the distribution of probability of head(p) given the event we've just observed.
+Here we demonstrate how it works by implementing it in R language.

+Given problem: Let's say in a sequence of 10 coin tosses, we get 4 heads.
+What is the distribution of the probability of head(p) given the event we've just observed?

-Here the likelihood function is binomial with parameter value of 4 and 10.
-Prior of p follows beta distribution with 1 and 1 as shape parameters.
-We need to find the posterior distribution of p given we've oberved 4 heads out of 10 coin tosses.
+Here the likelihood function is binomial with a parameter value of 4 and 10.
+Prior of p follows a beta distribution with 1 and 1 as shape parameters.
+We need to find the posterior distribution of p given we've observed 4 heads out of 10 coin tosses.

 The following function, **mcmcR** takes 3 parameters.
-First one is the number of samples we want to sample from our posteiror, second one is the number of coin tosses results in head and the final one is the number of trials.
+The first one is the number of samples we want to sample from our posterior, the second one is the number of coin tosses results in head, and the final one is the number of trials.

 ```R
 rm(list=ls())